cakevm/huffmate-neo/README.md

 forge install cakevm/huffmate-neo
 ```

-If you like tweak huff code or fix the tests (remove the flag `--no-match-test`) clone the repository and run the tests with:
+If you like tweak the huff code or fix the tests (remove the flag `--no-match-test`) clone the repository and run the tests with:

 ```sh
 forge test --no-match-test "IgnoreFailing_(.*)"